NickHeiner/list-gh-projects/README.md

 1. The filter textbox allows the user to find repos that are of particular interest.
 For instance, searching for `react` on Facebook's org will show all react-related projects.
   1. To make it easier to find projects with known names, the search supports interpolated matching.
 For instance, `c-r-a` will match `create-react-app`.
 1. Each repo displays the most recent five commits.
 The goal is not to provide a comprehensive overview of recent commits for a project; that would be better accomplished on the relevant GitHub page itself.
 Instead, I just wanted to give a quick summary, so the job seeker could get a feel for the style of development on each project.
 How meaningful are the commit messages?
 Does the project follow a convention around tagging issues or PRs for each commit?
 How big are the commits?
 To give a quick overview, and allow multiple projects to be displayed on the page at once, it's better to display fewer commits.
+1. The repo is determined by the pathname.
+The job seeker can save a list of links in their notes (such as https://nickheiner.github.io/list-gh-projects/#/department-of-veterans-affairs and https://nickheiner.github.io/list-gh-projects/#/facebook).
+This allows for easy side-by-side comparison, and for quickly revisiting previously viewed orgs to see what has changed.
+It also makes it easy to share interesting results.
 1. react-virtualized keeps the UI fluid, so users are not frustrated.
 1. Offline access enables users to keep working even when the network is unreliable.